CleanOceanAction/coa_flask_app/README.md

 ## Running the Backend

-To test that the flask app is running and properly connected to the database, use the curl command.
+To test that the flask app is running and is properly connected to the database, use the curl command.

 ```